 This festival of colours from India is also big on the Mauritian shores.
 To mark the legend of Holika, bonfires are burnt on the eve of Holi festival in Mauritius and the day itself is marked with colors and color guns and the traditional colors played with friends across large grounds, set against music and drinks.
-More adventurous people may end up using water balloons for a fun fight in this most colourful amongst all festivals in Mauritius.
+More adventurous people may end up using water balloons for a fun fight in this most colourful amongst all Mauritius festivals.

 Date: 8th March

 4. Mid Autumn Festival

 The harvest festival of the Chinese community is quite a hit in the Mauritius islands.
 Usually celebrated in the fall months, the Mid Autumn Festival is also called the Moon festival because of the several offering traditional Chinese people make to the Moon goddess.
-The festival is marked by the mooncakes that take over St. Louis and other cities on the islands.
-There are also other interesting legends associated with the mooncakes, and one has it that they were used to hide the planned date of the revolution against the Mongols who ruled China in the medieval times.
+This Mauritius festival is marked by the mooncakes that take over St. Louis and other cities on the islands.
+There are also other interesFting legends associated with the mooncakes, and one has it that they were used to hide the planned date of the revolution against the Mongols who ruled China in the medieval times.

 5. Chinese Spring Festival